 I See The Light

-About a year or so later, Verizon started offering FiOS TV service.
-I switched from DirecTV to FiOS TV.
+About a year or so later, Verizon started offering Fios TV service.
+I switched from DirecTV to Fios TV.
 I really liked DirecTV (via Satellite) except for one major issue, and that was whenever it rained or snowed heavily, DirecTV got washed/snowed out.
 Of course, when it's raining or snowing like that, it is a prime time to watch some TV - except I couldn't.
-FiOS TV wasn't all hugs and puppies either, though.
+Fios TV wasn't all hugs and puppies either, though.
 After only about one month, I ditched the Verizon (Motorola) DVR for a pair of single-channel cable cards and a TiVo Series 3 DVR.
 Perhaps I felt had to rebel a little.
-More likely, it was that the Motorola DVR crashed daily, lost programs, lost programming, etc. The second time that DVR crashed during the Superbowl game, I knew it had to go.
-I've upgraded the TiVo and started using a single dual-channel cable card.
-I love my TiVo DVR.
+Actually though, it was that the Motorola DVR that Verizon was using crashed daily, lost programs, lost programming, etc. The second time that DVR crashed during a Superbowl game, I knew it had to go.
+I upgraded the TiVo and started using a single dual-channel cable card.
+I loved my TiVo DVR.